Which social media platform is the best for schools?

 Analyze what other schools who are successful on social media are doing, try to break it down, so you can model them.

-You are not to copy them, rather, you’re to understand their strategy and the see if it fits your own.
-That way, you’ll know if modelling their’s or a part of it will be good for your school.
+You are not to copy them, rather, you’re to understand their strategy and then see if it fits your own.
+That way, you’ll know if modeling their’s or a part of it will be good for your school.

 Social media analytics.

-Learn to measure how far you’ve come to meeting your goals.
+Learn to measure how far you’ve come to meet your goals.
 Measure the important metrics using the social media insights each platform provides for you.